mongodb/mongo-cxx-driver/etc/releasing.md

 cmake -S . -B build
 ```

-Test generating Hugo docs locally by building the `docs` target:
+Test generating Hugo and Doxygen docs locally by building the `docs` target (this command DOES NOT check for the required Doxygen version):

 ```bash
 cmake --build build --target docs
 ```

-Test generating Doxygen docs by building the `doxygen-all` target:
+Test generating all versioned Doxygen docs by building the `doxygen-all` target (this command DOES checks for the required Doxygen version):

 ```bash
 cmake --build build --target doxygen-all